QuiltMC/art/contributed-art/Azagwen/README.md

 # Artist: Azagwen

 All the artwork in this folder was created by **Azagwen**.
-For more information on their work see the following page:
+For more information on their work see the following pages:

 * [Main Twitter](https://twitter.com/azagwen)
 * [2D Art Twitter](https://twitter.com/azagwen_art)